viragbioinfo/R_genomics_data_science/Rstudio_intro.md

 ![R studio](images/RStudio_fresh.png)

 The one on the left is spread throughout the left column while there are 2 panes on the right side of your screen.
+In matrix notation (since we are talking about R :) ), you could call this arrangement as a matrix with 2 columns – the second column further split into 2 rows.
 The left pane is called the R-console and we will make use of it throughout this course.
 Basically, this is the place where you type in your code/commands.